Sheikyon/Sheikyon/README.md

 <!--- Sheikyon's GitHub stats --->

-I'm **Sheikyon**, and to that pseudonym I answer.
-I’m a full-stack focused programmer/developer with a passion for computer science, free and open-source software (FOSS) and an internet free of surveillance and censorship.
+Hello there!
+Welcome to **sheikyon.nl**, I’m a ~~full-stack developer (software developer)~~ passionate about computer science by the name of Sheikyon.
+Besides computing and programming, I like math, economics, philosophy, history and anime.
+I have to admit, however, that I am in favor of free and open-source software (FOSS) and an internet free of surveillance and censorship.

-I am, above all, attracted to the social sciences, such as economics, and the formal sciences, such as mathematics.
-My interest in mathematics, however, was born almost immediately after the blossoming of my interest in computing and from it I am particularly fascinated by number theory, differential and integral calculus and algebra.
-As secondary interests, I think it is convenient to mention that I also feel affinity towards analytic philosophy, history and politics.

 To this day, I live in Gran Canaria, Spain.
 I grew up speaking Spanish, but learned English in my preteen years.
 Apart from Spanish, I speak English, German and Catalan but I have made an effort to learn to defend myself with French and Greek.
 I have Asperger’s Syndrome (AS), Generalized Anxiety Disorder (GAD) and Bipolar Disorder (or manic–depressive psychosis).